Goya's Ghosts: Plot

-Upon returning home and finding her family dead, Inés turns to a now deaf Goya for help in finding a girl she gave birth to years before.
-The child was taken away at birth.
-Lorenzo, ashamed of being the father, eventually sends Inés to an insane asylum.
+Inés, who slowly lost her sanity in captivity, returns home to find her family dead and turns to a now deaf Goya for help in finding the daughter she gave birth to years before.
+The child had been taken away at birth.
+Lorenzo, ashamed of being the father, sends Inés to an insane asylum.
 Lorenzo starts investigating and learns that the child, named Alicia, was placed at an orphanage from which she ran away years prior.

 In Garden Park, Goya notices a prostitute named Alicia who looks like Inés.
 Goya asks Lorenzo for Inés, to reunite her with Alicia.
-Worried, Lorenzo secretly visits Alicia at the park, offering to pay her passage to America if she leaves Spain.
+Lorenzo secretly visits Alicia at the park and offers to pay her passage to America if she leaves Spain.
 She refuses.
 Meanwhile, Goya bribes the asylum's director to release Inés.
-He attempts to bring her to see Alicia at a tavern where prostitutes gather.
+He attempts to reunite her with Alicia at a tavern where prostitutes gather.
 As he tries to persuade Alicia, soldiers (on Lorenzo's orders) raid the place and arrest the prostitutes.
 Lorenzo plans to sell them as slaves to America.

 The deluded Inés later finds a baby left by its mother, who was taken in the raid.
 She steals the baby away, thinking that it is her lost child.

-Aided by the Spanish populace, The British are defeating the French.
+Aided by the Spanish populace, the British are defeating the French.
 They come over a hill and charge the wagons transporting the prostitutes.
 The French escort abandons the wagons, and Alicia catches the eye of a British officer.
 Lorenzo is caught fleeing the invasion, and Spain reinstates the Inquisition.
 Lorenzo is sentenced to death.

 On the scaffold, Lorenzo sees Alicia, next to the British officer, scoffing at him.
 He also sees Goya sketching the scene at a distance.
 Inés is also in the crowd and calls to Lorenzo, showing him the baby that she thinks is their daughter.
 Refusing to repent despite pleas from his former colleagues, Lorenzo is garroted.
 Lorenzo's body is taken away, escorted by Inés still carrying the child, with Goya calling for her.
 She glances back with a smile, but continues to accompany Lorenzo's body, with Goya following behind.